maotoumao/vanilla-design/README.md

 - 💡 When you see someone reinventing the wheel by creating yet another component library.
 - 💡 And the list goes on...

-Vanilla Design: Because it's not just a UI library; it's a lifestyle choice. 😎🚀

-You can also find more information about `Vanilla Design` right [here](https://developer.mozilla.org/zh-CN/docs/Web/HTML/Element). 📚🔍
+You can also find more information about `Vanilla Design` right [here](https://developer.mozilla.org/zh-CN/docs/Web/HTML/Element).